Alun Kyte: Further events of 1994

+1995 theft convictions

+In January 1995 Kyte, still not known to have committed the murders and attacks on women, pleaded guilty at a magistrates' court to two counts of theft, having stolen a vehicle he said he was working on for a client, and also stealing an £800 welding equipment set, after lying and claiming he had already given the equipment back to its rightful owners.
+At this time, Kyte, recorded as being of Plant Crescent, Stafford, was also charged with a number of other petty offences.

 1997 attack and imprisonment

 In December 1997, Kyte committed a violent attack and rape of a woman at knife-point in Weston-super-Mare.
-She had been staying in the same hostel as Kyte and was attacked by him there one night.
+The victim had been staying in the same hostel as Kyte, and was attacked by him there at night.
 She managed to escape and report the incident to the police.
-Police turned up at the hostel and arrested Kyte.
-Kyte was found guilty of the attack at trial and sentenced to 8 years imprisonment.
+Police were dispatched to the hostel, where they arrested Kyte.
+Kyte was ultimately found guilty of the attack at trial and sentenced to 8 years' imprisonment.

 Murder investigations

 Operation Enigma

 At the time, police in Britain were often ineffective at solving the murders of prostitutes.
 The victims received markedly less sympathy from detectives, their murders were rarely featured prominently in the media, and sex workers were often blamed for making themselves vulnerable.
-In the six months after Paull's death, four other sex workers, including Tracey Turner, were murdered across Britain, and Leicestershire Police detectives asked for a cross-force investigation.
-Many of Kyte's crimes were committed across force boundaries, and there was often difficulties in running investigations into such crimes and in sharing resources between forces.
+In the six months after Paull's death, four other sex workers, including Tracey Turner, were murdered across Britain, and Leicestershire Constabulary detectives asked for a cross-force investigation.
+Many of Kyte's crimes were committed across force boundaries, and there were often difficulties in running investigations into such crimes and in sharing resources between forces.
 The increasing number of unexplained prostitute deaths in the 90s eventually led to the creation in 1996 of Operation Enigma, which was intended to review the unsolved murders of up to 207 women dating back to 1986 which were committed against sex workers or women who "could have been mistaken for sex workers".
 The operation was run by the National Crime Faculty in Hampshire, and made use of tracking and data analysis techniques from Canada as well as new forensic techniques which detectives hoped would upgrade crime scene samples.
 Enigma was one of the first steps towards a database for violent crime analysis, and many of its features influence present-day police investigations.

 Detectives concluded that many murders of sex workers in the 1990s appeared to have been committed by the same person and investigated the theory that a serial killer or serial killers could be at large.
 14 murders were in particular said to have similarities and Enigma concluded that up to four serial killers could be at large.
 Many of the unsolved murders Enigma investigated were clustered in the Midlands and in Merseyside.
 Information was shared between police forces around Britain.
 Detectives concluded that the similar murders of Paull and Turner were likely linked.